Security of supply

 Regular maintenance of the infrastructure helps to minimise the risk of power failures, damage to the environment and safety incidents.
 We do this in the best possible way and at an acceptable cost.
 After all, our customers expect a reliable energy supply at a reasonable price.
 We therefore pay considerable attention to new maintenance methods and techniques so that we are continually improving.

-Our high-voltage transmission grid spans more than 22,500 kilometers and high voltage substations.
+Our high-voltage transmission grid spans around 23,000 kilometers and high voltage substations.
 We take preventive measures to ensure it always functions well: we carry out regular inspections and maintenance work.
 If there is a fault, we repair it.
 Such faults, however, rarely lead to power outages in our network.

 The substations are equipped with transformers.
 These increase or decrease the voltage so we can connect 380 kV power lines to 220 kV lines and to the regional grid operators (50 kV and below).
 Transformers have a long lifespan and can work for decades.
 We therefore inspect them regularly, along with the other equipment located in and around the transformer.